angulardart/site-angulardart/src/angular/tutorial/toh-pt5.md

 As you now know, adding the CSS to the component `styles` metadata would obscure the component logic.
-Instead, you'll add the CSS to a separate `.css` files.
+Instead, you'll add the CSS to separate `.css` files.

 ### Dashboard styles